What might it be like to have a support team available when you’re worried or concerned about your beloved animal? You might start thinking:

 Animal communicators support dog training when the doggy isn’t getting it.
 They can share what you’re trying to accomplish and why.
 We help your pup understand how happy you will be when they “get it.”
 And, if we’re energy healers, we release emotions that are getting in the way.

-I’ve explained to animals what to expect before a surgical procedure and send healing during the surgery and post-op for a smooth recovery.
+I’ve explained to animals what to expect before a surgical procedure and sent healing during the surgery and post-op for a smooth recovery.

 We’re good at explaining changes in the family – how long you’ll be gone on vacation; who’s watching them; kids leaving for college; new babies or pets; divorce or separation; and moving to a new home.
 For instance,